Rishthegreat/Notes/School/Progressive Era.md

 	- Women should be at home, taking care of the kids, etc
 	- If they enter politics and in power, it would hurt the family and bad for society
 	- Many of the advocates were conservative women themsevles
+- Although the women brought about a lot of change in schools, etc and once the 18th amendment was passed, the women's role was primarily unchanged and status remain mostly unchanged.